Skip to main content

 Evaluating the Efficacy of Recovery Protocols

 While observational data on spontaneous recovery is encouraging, it is largely derived from studies of hormonal contraception in eugonadal men.
 The applicability of these data to a hypogonadal population undergoing TRT must be considered with scientific caution.
 Men with pre-existing primary or secondary hypogonadism may have an inherently less robust HPG axis, potentially leading to longer or incomplete recovery.
-This highlights the importance of active for many individuals.
+This highlights the importance of active recovery protocols for many individuals.

 The pharmacological strategies used in post-TRT recovery protocols target specific nodes within the HPG axis.
 The table below provides a comparative analysis of their sites of action and expected biochemical consequences.